-Assembly Stage Four: Open Marker Software
+Assembly Stage Three: Open Marker Software

 Marker (ver.
-2.7.6) is the control software that communicates with and controls the laser system.
-It is preinstalled on the PC laptop that is supplied with the FC Fiber System.
+2.14.9) is the control software that communicates with and controls the laser system.
+It is preinstalled on the Lenovo PC that is supplied with the FD Fiber System.
 Double-click the Marker software icon to run the software.
-Ensure the machine is powered on prior to opening the Marker software for proper communication.

-Assembly Stage Five: Establish Exhaust (Recommended)
+Assembly Stage Four: Establish Exhaust (Recommended)